MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/implementing-cloud-solutions-cloud-implementation.md

 ## Integration with on-premises systems

 The cloud might be the preferred approach for new applications, but in most enterprise solutions, you could still have on-premises elements.
 Therefore, it's common to build integrations with these on-premises systems.
 It's important to establish these integration patterns in compliance with your internal security policies while allowing cloud applications to authenticate and connect to on-premises services.
 You often need allow-listing URLs and IP ranges on your firewall.
-Or you might use the Azure AD Application Proxy or an on-premises gateway that allows such integrations without having to open inbound connections into your customer's corporate network.
+Or you might use the Microsoft Entra Application Proxy or an on-premises gateway that allows such integrations without having to open inbound connections into your customer's corporate network.

 [!INCLUDE [azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]